 2. supply samples

-The tech team will typically adjust the feeder settings on their mail sorters (check them out in action here), so your mail is processed as carefully - but as rapidly - as possible.
+The tech team will typically adjust the feeder settings on their mail sorters, so your mail is processed as carefully - but as rapidly - as possible.

 A technician will also usually test your Intelligent Mail Barcode, or you can discuss having a barcode sprayed on your mail piece by your mailing service.